-Low-acid canned foods include meats, soups, stews, pumpkin, carrots and peas.
+Low-acid canned foods include meats, soups, stews, pumpkin, carrots, and peas.
 The pH level of these canned goods is 4.5 or lower, they must be pressure canned.
 Typically they will safely last from two to five years.
 However, it is best to use them within one year for optimum flavor and quality.

 When you go to can fish or seafood, make sure you follow the directions for that specific fish or seafood from a reputable source such as Ball, Bernardin, your local Extension Service, the USDA Complete Guide.
+Also, make sure you have the correct canning equipment before you start canning your harvests.

-If you want online sources from an article or youtube video don’t trust random bloggers.
+If you want online sources from an article or YouTube video don’t trust random bloggers.
 If you don’t have a recent canning book from one of the above, then trusted, tested and safe guidelines for pressure canning meat or poultry are online on the National Center page for meat and poultry, and, are in the USDA 2015 Complete Guide which is also available free online.

-Having lived in Alaska where canning meat could have been a real necessity if we were not then vegetarian, I would trust the University of Alaska Cooperative Extention Service even if you are not necessarily interested in canning moose meat or walrus meat, they have lots of great information for canning meat, poultry and fish.
+Having lived in Alaska where canning meat could have been a real necessity if we were not then vegetarian, I would trust the University of Alaska Cooperative Extension Service even if you are not necessarily interested in canning moose meat or walrus meat, they have lots of great information for canning meat, poultry and fish.

 Be forewarned pressure canning is time consuming and you need to carefully monitor the cooking process so that the recommended pressure is maintained.

-So let’s start with How to Make Homemade Chili With Meat using a Pressure Canner – Easily!
+How to Make Homemade Chili With Meat using a Pressure Canner – Easily!

 With Step-by-step Directions, Photos, Ingredients, Recipe and Costs.